As a JET participant in Saga, you can be pretty sure that there will be ample things to keep you busy and connected to your fellow JETs.

 What: An event officially organized by Saga City in which teams of people compete in dragon boat races along a short stretch of the Kase River.
 Usually JETs form the bulk of a special team sponsored by the Saga Prefectural Office.
 There is a shelter and food provided for participants for a fee of around 2000yen (which also includes event registration, insurance etc.).
 Definitely a must-do for all new JETs in Saga!

 Where: Kasegawa in Saga City, near Shinrin Koen.
 There is no station near the site, so access is via car only.
-Usually the kencho staff and AJET rep will help to arrange lifts from various nearby stations as required.
+Usually participants with cars will help to arrange lifts from various nearby stations as required.
 Taking a taxi and biking are also viable options.

 When: Happens on the last weekend of August, soon after the new JETs arrive.
 It is in the height of summer and runs all day, so is insanely hot.
 Be sure to bring hats, sunscreen, and fans.

 What: Saga Prefecture’s crown jewel event, where hot air balloon teams from around the world converge on Saga for a week or two in November and take their balloons up every day.
-It is the largest hot-air balloon event in the Southern Hemisphere, and is quite impressive.
-Early each morning up to 50 or 60 balloons can be seen taking off and drifting over Saga, while in the evening there are many novelty balloons that are tied down and lit up for people to see up close.
+Early each morning dozens of balloons can be seen taking off and drifting over Saga, while in the evening there are many novelty balloons that are tied down and lit up for people to see up close.
 There is a ton of festival food and drink available for purchase, as well as some market stalls with more food and goods from around Saga.

 When: Held over a week-long period at the beginning of November, with the best time being the first weekend.
 Weekends are very busy, so it may be best to check out the night-time events one day after work.
 More information and image source here.

-What: Probably the largest traditional festival held in Saga Prefecture.
+What: The largest traditional festival held in Saga Prefecture, and registered on the UNESCO Intangible Heritage List.
 Featuring fantastic old painted floats, teams of float-pullers dressed in traditional festival coats, and ample beer and sake to keep the teams in high spirits, this is the festival that Karatsu residents live for each year.
-The floats, representing the different neighbourhoods of Karatsu City, are towed around in a procession that weaves its way through the city and is accompanied by the endless chant: ‘enya enya enya!’.
+The floats, representing the different neighborhoods of Karatsu City, are towed around in a procession that weaves its way through the city and is accompanied by the endless chant: ‘enya enya enya!’.
 Truly a spectacle not to be missed.

 There are both night and day parades, ample festival food stalls, and people-galore.
 On the second night, when the parade finishes, many Karatsu folk hold parties in their homes with even more food and drink, and it is not uncommon for strangers (especially foreigners) to be invited in to these parties.